 When you see elk warning signs along the roads, take those seriously.
 They have been erected in places that are known crossing places for elks.
 So slow down.
 At lower speeds the risk of collisions goes down as does the risk of dying in such a collision.
 If an elk does cross the road in front of you, try to steer your car behind it because once an elk starts to cross the road, it very rarely turns back.

-Finns have a habit of warning other drivers of elks or deer they’ve seen on road or on the side of the road.
+Finns have a habit of warning other drivers of elks or deer they’ve seen on the road or on the side of the road.
 If an oncoming car flashes its headlights at you, there are usually only two possible reasons for this: either you don’t have your headlights on or the driver is warning you that there are elks or deer ahead.
-Slow down, check you lights, and pay attention to the road and the roadsides ahead of you!
+Slow down, check your lights, and pay attention to the road and the roadsides ahead of you!

 Learn more about buying, owning, and driving a car in Finland from our course Four Wheels in Finland.